 Asher Koriat and Robert Bjork's influential research at UCLA demonstrated this phenomenon clearly.
 In their studies, participants learned word pairs and made predictions about how well they would remember them.
 Pairs that were easy to process during study, such as those with obvious semantic relationships, received high predictions.
 Yet on actual recall tests, these easy-to-encode pairs were often poorly remembered.
 The fluency of encoding misled judgments about future retrieval.

-The Mechanics of Metacognitive Misjudgment
+The Role of Metacognitive Experiences in Learning

 Understanding fluency illusions requires grasping how metacognition operates.
 Metacognition refers to thinking about thinking, our ability to monitor and regulate our own cognitive processes.
 Effective learning depends on accurate metacognition: knowing what you know, identifying what you don't know, and adjusting study strategies accordingly.